lragnarsson/flink-kafka-classpath-problem/README.md

 Docker and docker-compose are needed to test this.

-In order build a job jar, an IDE like IntelliJ IDEA with the Scala plugin is also needed
+In order build a job jar, sbt 1.x is also needed.

-In order to reproduce the problem do the following:
+To reproduce the problem do the following:

     1. cd docker
     2. docker-compose build